Byron1z/configure-ad-B1z/README.md

 </p>
 <br />

-<h3>Create 2000 additional users & attempt to log into Client-1 with one of the users</h3>
+<h3>🔵 Create 2000 additional users & attempt to log into Client-1 with one of the users</h3>
 <p>

   Lastly, let's verify that normal users can use RDP (Remote Desktop) to log into Client-1.
 We will use a script to generate **2000 normal users** into the Domain.